RanaivosonHerimanitra/DataStructBackend/README.md

 ## In progress

 * Linear search: loop until a match is found.
-In worst case scenario, could be the last item in the array so complexity is O(N)
+In worst case scenario, could be the last item in the array so complexity is `O(N)`.

-* Binary search: (applicable to an ordered array) O(logN) because at each iteration, search space is divided by two, so number of step involved at finding a search key is proportional to logarithm of N.
+* Binary search: applicable to an ordered array, `O(logN)` because at each iteration, search space length is divided by two, so number of step involved at finding a search key is proportional to logarithm of N.

-* Bubble sort: consists of swapping values in an array until entire array is ordered
+* Bubble sort: consists of swapping values in an array until entire array is ordered.

 * Stack: you are only allowed to access the last inserted item.
 If you remove this item, you can access the next to last item inserted.

+* Queue: 02 operations insertion takes place at the rear (bottom) and removal at the front (top).

 ### Ordered array: